Perseverancia-company/package-deployer/README.md

 Would serve as a dry run to check if the blacklist works

 - [x] Order packages by dependencies(dependency graph)
+- [ ] Command to print build order

 - [x] Package deployment
 	- [x] Run "npm install" on the package